nabeelvalley/docs/src/content/docs/data-science-with-python/python-basics.md

 subtitle: General information on using Python for Data Science and Machine Learning
 ---

----
-published: true
-title: Python Basics
-subtitle: General information on using Python for Data Science and Machine Learning
----

 # Python Basics

 [Based on this Cognitive Class Course](https://cognitiveclass.ai/learn/data-science-with-python/)